FeatureBaseDB/cosmosa/README.md

 At this point, you may need to go to the overview for the Function App in the Azure Portal and click restart.
-I've had some difficulty in reliably getting change feed data from CosmosDB in the Function App.
+I've had some difficulty in reliably getting change feed data from Cosmos DB in the Function App.

 This will probably take around 20 minutes.
 If all is going well, you should start to see Pilosa logging about imports and snapshotting.
-You can also view the logs for your function app, and explore the data going into CosmosDB through the Azure portal.
+You can also view the logs for your function app, and explore the data going into Cosmos DB through the Azure portal.

-`cosmosa` is inserting documents into CosmosDB which look like:
+`cosmosa` is inserting documents into Cosmos DB which look like:

 ```json
 {